-During the year ended 31 December 2023, the management of the Group determined there was indication for impairment on certain hotel property located in Japan, within the property investment and hotel operations segment, with carrying amounts of HK\$110,962,000 (2022: nil) as the financial performance of that hotel property did not meet the target.
+During the year ended 31 December 2024, the management of the Group determined there was indication for a reversal of impairment on certain hotel property located in Japan, within the property investment and hotel operations segment, with carrying amounts of HK\$60,175,000 (2023: HK\$110,962,000) as the financial performance of that hotel property exceeded the target.

-In determining the recoverable amount of the hotel property as of 31 December 2023, the Group engaged third party qualified valuers, CBRE K.K., independent valuers not related to the Group, to perform the valuation.
+In determining the recoverable amount of the hotel property as of 31 December 2024, the Group engaged third party qualified valuer, CBRE K.K., independent valuer not related to the Group, to perform the valuation.
 The fair value of the hotel property was determined based on the income approach by capitalising the net income from the existing tenancies and reversionary income potential at appropriate capitalisation rates for Japan hotel property.

-The relevant assets were impaired during the year ended 31 December 2023 to their recoverable amount of HK\$70,358,000, and impairment losses of HK\$40,604,000 (2022: nil) had been recognised in profit or loss during the year.
+The relevant assets were revalued during the year ended 31 December 2024 to their recoverable amount of HK\$67,952,000 (2023: HK\$70,358,000), and reversal of impairment losses of HK\$7,777,000 (2023: impairment loss of HK\$40,604,000) had been recognised in profit or loss during the year.